Rahvusarhiiv2/disainisysteem-sisuhaldus/src/default.md

 Rahvusarhiiv Design System custom Tailwind CSS configuration overrides only necessary parts of the configuration to adhere to our design rules.

 The changed parts are in the _Styles_ section of the design system documentation.
-You can also check the custom `tailwind.config.js` file for modifications.
+You can also check the custom `rahvusarhiiv.preset.js` file for all the modifications.

 All other utilities and configurations are default to Tailwind CSS.
 [Browse the official documentation.](https://tailwindcss.com/docs/)